 How do I review my pension?

-Ask a regulated financial adviser to review your pension.
+Ask an independent financial adviser to review your pension.
 You should be looking for a financial adviser that:

 • Specialises in pensions